 8. Consumer Cellular

-Consumer Cellular, which targets senior citizens, runs on AT&T’s network and has a plan that offers 250 minutes and 250MB for about $25 per month.
+Consumer Cellular, which targets senior citizens, runs on AT&T’s network and has a plan that offers unlimited talk and text and 500MB for about $25 per month.
 The plan makes it easy for seniors to use their phones and gives a 5 percent discount for AARP members.

 According to their site, the average customer pays around $25 a month.
 Their straightforward plan allows you to share your minutes, text and data by adding a line for $15 per month.